Forward backward CP asymmetry in $\tau^- \to K \pi \nu_{\tau}$ in the Left-Right Inverse seesaw model: Conclusion

 representing an enhancement of approximately $10^{10}$ over the SM prediction~\cite{Bigi:2005ts}.
 This is within the potential reach of Belle II, which is expected to collect $50~\mathrm{ab}^{-1}$ of integrated luminosity~\cite{Kou:2018nap}, corresponding to roughly $10^9$ tau decays and an estimated statistical sensitivity to $A_{\rm CP}^{\rm FB} \sim \mathcal{O}(10^{-4})$~\cite{Kou:2018nap}.

 Furthermore, our numerical analysis [Fig.~\ref{fig:afb_full_hadronic}] reveals a pronounced peak in the differential distribution $A_{\rm CP}^{\rm FB}(s)$ at $\sqrt{s} \approx 1.4$ GeV, precisely at the location of the $K_0^*(1430)$ scalar resonance.
-This kinematic enhancement arises because: \begin{itemize} \item The scalar form factor $F_0(s)$ is dominated by the $K_0^*(1430)$ resonance~\cite{Jamin:2000wn, Finkemeier:1996dh, Aston:1987ir}, which has a \emph{different strong-phase structure} than the vector $K^*(892)$ resonance~\cite{Bernard:2014vza}. \item This difference in strong phases maximizes the imaginary part $\mathrm{Im}[F_+(s)F_0^\ast(s)]$ near the scalar resonance, evading the Watson's theorem constraints that suppress the integrated asymmetry~\cite{Cirigliano:2017tqn}. \item The kinematic weight $\kappa_{VS}(s) \propto m_\tau|\vec{p}_K|/\sqrt{s}$ [Eq.~\eqref{eq:kappa}] is largest in the intermediate energy region where the scalar resonance resides. \end{itemize}
+This kinematic enhancement arises because: \begin{itemize} \item The scalar form factor $F_0(s)$ is dominated by the $K_0^*(1430)$ resonance~\cite{Jamin:2000wn,Finkemeier:1996dh,Aston:1987ir}, which has a \emph{different strong-phase structure} than the vector $K^*(892)$ resonance~\cite{Bernard:2014vza}. \item This difference in strong phases maximizes the imaginary part $\mathrm{Im}[F_+(s)F_0^\ast(s)]$ near the scalar resonance, evading the Watson's theorem constraints that suppress the integrated asymmetry~\cite{Cirigliano:2017tqn}. \item The kinematic weight $\kappa_{VS}(s) \propto m_\tau|\vec{p}_K|/\sqrt{s}$ [Eq.~\eqref{eq:kappa}] is largest in the intermediate energy region where the scalar resonance resides. \end{itemize}

-This characteristic angular and differential signature is caracterized by the following distinctive features: \begin{enumerate} \item \textbf{Resonance-enhanced signal:} The peak at $\sqrt{s} \approx 1.4$ GeV provides a clear kinematic tag. \item \textbf{Model discrimination:} The shape of $A_{\rm CP}^{\rm FB}(s)$ encodes information about the scalar resonance structure and can distinguish LRIS from other BSM scenarios such as type-II two-Higgs-doublet models~\cite{Branco:2011iw} or leptoquark models~\cite{Sakaki:2013bfa}, which predict different kinematic distributions. \end{enumerate}
+This characteristic angular and differential signature is characterized by the following distinctive features: \begin{enumerate} \item \textbf{Resonance-enhanced signal:} The peak at $\sqrt{s} \approx 1.4$ GeV provides a clear kinematic tag. \item \textbf{Model discrimination:} The shape of $A_{\rm CP}^{\rm FB}(s)$ encodes information about the scalar resonance structure and can distinguish LRIS from other BSM scenarios such as type-II two-Higgs-doublet models~\cite{Branco:2011iw} or leptoquark models~\cite{Sakaki:2013bfa}, which predict different kinematic distributions, as we now discuss. \end{enumerate}

+\emph{Comparison with 2HDM and leptoquark scenarios.} A charged Higgs in a generic (non-minimal-flavor-violating) 2HDM couples to quarks and leptons exactly as in Eq.~\eqref{eq:Hcouplings}, and therefore generates the same tree-level scalar operator $g_S^{\rm tree}$ computed in Sec.~\ref{sec:contrib}.A -- indeed, our tree-level charged-Higgs result \emph{is} the 2HDM-like prediction for this observable.
+Because this contribution decouples in the ordinary way, $g_S^{\rm tree} \propto 1/M_{H^\pm}^2$, it remains numerically small [Eq.~\eqref{eq:gStreebound}] for the TeV-scale masses required by $B \to X_s\gamma$ [Eq.~\eqref{eq:MHpmbsgamma}] and direct LHC searches, and -- being scalar-dominated like the LRIS box contribution -- would produce a similarly shaped $A_{\rm CP}^{\rm FB}(s)$ peaking near the $K_0^*(1430)$ resonance, but suppressed by roughly the same order of magnitude relative to the non-decoupling box result of Eq.~\eqref{eq:gSnumeric}.
+The qualitative difference between LRIS and a generic 2HDM is therefore one of \emph{normalization}, set by whether the leading new-physics operator decouples with the mediator mass or not, rather than of lineshape.